Pignoli—Sicilian Almond-Pine Nut Cookies

 Some of the best almonds and pine nuts in the world grow in Sicily’s famous volcanic soil.
 So it’s no surprise that the bakers there would come up with a cookie that features both so deliciously.
-Sun Basket's pastry chef, Paul Conte's recipe for these tender, chewy, and gluten-free cookies known as pignoli (Italian for “pine nuts”) are his interpretation of the ones found in Italian bakeries all over America, but they couldn’t be easier to make at home.
-They're best served warm out of the oven, but we've never found that to be a problem.
+Sun Basket's pastry chef, Paul Conte's recipe for these tender, chewy, and gluten-free cookies known as pignoli (Italian for “pine nuts”) are his interpretation of the ones found in Italian bakeries all over America and are easy to make at home.
+They can go stale quickly, so enjoy them warm out of the oven, but we've never found that to be a problem.

 For the cookies: